 ABOUT BAKER UNIVERSITY

 Baker is a private university that educates traditional and nontraditional students through small classes, innovative instructors, and rigorous course work.
-Fortune 500 CEOs, New York Times best-selling authors, and Super Bowl champions all proudly claim Baker, the first university in Kansas, as their alma mater.
+Fortune 500 CEOs, New York Times best-selling authors, a Pulitzer Prize winner, and a Super Bowl champion all proudly claim Baker, the first university in Kansas, as their alma mater.

-The university is home to four schools: the College of Arts and Sciences, the School of Nursing, the School of Education, and the School of Professional and Graduate Studies.
+The university is home to four schools: College of Arts and Sciences, School of Nursing, School of Education, and School of Professional and Graduate Studies.
 Baker offers undergraduate through doctoral programs.

 Baker University is committed to assuring student learning, and developing confident, competent, and responsible contributors to society.

 Vision & Purpose

 Baker University is consistently recognized for its excellence in and out of the classroom.
-In 2015, The U.S. News & World Report ranked Baker the No. 1 private university in Kansas on its Midwest Regional list, and The Economist ranked Baker in its top 50 nationwide for the value of our degrees.
+The U.S. News & World Report consistently ranks Baker the No. 1 private university in Kansas on its Midwest Regional list, and The Economist has ranked Baker in its top 50 nationwide for the value of our degrees.
 Baker University delivers return on investment for its students.
-In fact, a 2015 study conducted by the U. S. Department of Education revealed Baker graduates earn higher average salaries than their peers from any other university in the state.
+In fact, a 2017 study conducted by the U. S. Department of Education revealed Baker graduates earn higher average salaries than their peers from any other university in the Kansas.

 HISTORY & TRADITIONS